denislaliberte/sobriquet/readme.md

 ### [unreleased]
 #### added
-- initialise csv files
+- Initialise csv file
-- add an alias
+- Add an alias to the csv file
-- generate a shell file with alias from the csv file
+- Generate a shell file with alias from the csv file
 #### planned
 - add a variable